Pacific Northwest Cooperative Ecosystem Studies Unit (CESU)

 Key Research, Technical Assistance, and Education Needs

-NRCS’ interests are focused on natural resources that form the foundation for healthy lands.
-NRCS seeks technical assistance, research, and education in the following areas.
+NRCS’s interests are focused on natural resources that form the foundation for healthy lands.

 - Soil Quality: The quality of intensively used soils is maintained or enhanced to enable sustained production of a safe, healthy, and abundant food supply.